Kieron Pollard: Indian Premier League

 Pollard's impressive performance in the 2009 Champions League Twenty20 and the Big Bash led to him being one of the most sought after players at the 2010 IPL auction.
 After some aggressive bidding, the Chennai Super Kings, Kolkata Knight Riders, Mumbai Indians and Royal Challengers Bangalore all bid the maximum allowed; $750,000.
 A 'silent-tiebreaker' was won by the Mumbai Indians.

 On 15 November 2022, Pollard announced his retirement from IPL after playing for Mumbai Indians for 13 seasons.
-Now he is appointment as batting coach for Mumbai Indians.
+Now he is appointed as batting coach for Mumbai Indians.

 2010

 Kieron Pollard made his debut for Mumbai Indians on 17 March 2010 against the Delhi Daredevils at Feroz Shah Kotla in Delhi.
 It took a while for him to get off the blocks in his first season.
 He however proved his money's worth in the latter stages of the tournament with a blistering 13 ball 45 laced with 5 sixes and accounted for 2 run outs earning him his first MOTM performance.

-This was followed by a stellar performance against the Royal Challengers Bangalore in the semi final.
+This was followed by a stellar performance against the Royal Challengers Bangalore in the semi-final.
 Pollard smashed a quick fire 33* off 13 balls with 3 sixes and followed it up with 3 wickets and 1 run out.
 He was adjudged man of the match and his efforts propelled Mumbai Indians into the final for the first time where they eventually lost to the Chennai Super Kings.

 2011 and 2012

 2010 season was followed by 2 mediocre seasons for Pollard.

 In 2011 the only highlight was his brilliance in the field.
 In 2012 a sole Man of the match performance against Rajasthan Royals where he smashed a 33 ball 64 with 6 4s and 4 6s and followed it up with a career best 4-44in the 2nd innings.